Dense X Retrieval: What Retrieval Granularity Should We Use?: : Proposition-Level Index and Retrieval for Wikipedia

 \section{\datasetname: Proposition-Level Index and Retrieval for Wikipedia}

-We empirically compare the use of 100-word passages, sentences, and propositions as retrieval units on Wikipedia, a commonly-used retrieval source for knowledge-intensive NLP tasks \cite{petroni-etal-2021-kilt}.
-To allow for a fair comparison across granularities, we process an English Wikipedia dump from 2021-10-13, as used by \citet{bohnet2022attributed}.
-We segment each document text into three different granularities: 100-word passages, sentences, and propositions.
+We empirically compare passages, sentences, and propositions as retrieval units on Wikipedia, a commonly-used retrieval source for knowledge-intensive NLP tasks \cite{petroni-etal-2021-kilt}.
+To allow a fair comparison across granularities, we process an English Wikipedia dump from 2021-10-13, as used by \citet{bohnet2022attributed}.
+We segment each document text into three different granularities: passages, sentences, and propositions.
 We include the details on passage- and sentence-level segmentation of the corpus in \autoref{sec:corpus-details}.

 \paragraph{Parsing Passage to Propositions.} To segment the Wikipedia pages into propositions, we finetune a text generation model, which we refer to as the \textit{Propositionizer}.
 The \textit{Propositionizer} takes a passage as input and generates the list of propositions within the passage.

 Following \citet{chen2023subsentence}, we train the \textit{Propositionizer} with a two-step distillation process.
-We first prompt GPT-4 \cite{OpenAI2023GPT4TR} with an instruction containing the proposition definition and 1-shot demonstrations.
+We first prompt GPT-4 \cite{OpenAI2023GPT4TR} with an instruction containing the proposition definition and 1-shot demonstration.
 We include the details of the prompt in \autoref{fig:prompt}.
-We start with a set of 42k passages and use GPT-4 to generate the seed set of paragraph-to-propositions pairs.
+We start with a set of 42k passages and use GPT-4 to generate the seed set of paragraph-to-proposition pairs.
 Next, we use the seed set to finetune a Flan-T5-large model \cite{chung2022scaling}.
+We refer to the processed corpus as \datasetname.
+The statistics of \datasetname~are shown in \autoref{tab:stats}.